Bill Thornton sitting and holding a golden retriever puppy.

 Antoine was elected to the IGDF Board at the 2022 IGDF AGM.

-Guide Dogs NSW/ACT, Australia
+Guide Dogs Victoria, Australia

 David Maynard headshot smiling.